R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 * What deployment modes are available on the journey from unit testing to production?
 * Can Conclave be deployed to the cloud?

-The following section answers the above questions.
+The following sections answers the above questions.

 ### Remote attestation